+Patrianna legal – 19 Sept 2023 review

-ENTERPRISE SERVICE AGREEMENT
+ENTERPRISE SERVICES AGREEMENT

-This Enterprise Services Agreement (“Agreement”) is entered by and between Spreedly, Inc., a Delaware corporation, (“Spreedly”) and Patrianna Limited a Gibraltar company, (“Customer”).
+This Enterprise Services Agreement (“Agreement”) is entered by and between Spreedly, Inc., a Delaware corporation, (“Spreedly”) and Patrianna Limited, a Gibraltar company, (“Customer”).
 Spreedly and Customer are each a “Party” and collectively the “Parties”).
 This Agreement is effective on the last date of signature by a Party in the signature block below (“Effective Date”).